goethite/gostint/docs/Concept_Ideas.md

 * execution of content should be in an ephemeral worker container (like with Jenkins builds) - can have custom worker containers for technologies other than ansible/terraform.
-Provides separation of duty between the goswim api and the content being executed.
+Provides separation of duty between the gostint api and the content being executed.
 Also allows to pin versions of ansible etc - even supporting multiple versions in parallel.